NIHR Oxford Biomedical Research Centre

 Many of our researchers are based at the world-leading Big Data Institute, while our host NHS trust, Oxford University Hospitals (OUH) has a state-of-the-art data platform, with a secure warehouse that links clinical and research data from hospitals, primary and social care, allowing BRC researchers to use data in a near-clinical setting under NHS governance.

-Clinical informatics experts from the Oxford BRC were the driving force behind the successful RECOVERY Trial, the world’s largest trial looking at potential COVID-19 treatments, which recruited 43,000 participants across 180 NHS sites and identified three effective treatments – and ruled out several more.
+Clinical informatics experts from the Oxford BRC were the driving force behind the successful RECOVERY Trial, the world’s largest trial looking at potential COVID-19 treatments, which recruited more than 47,000 participants across 180 NHS sites and identified four effective treatments – and ruled out several more.
 They also developed the science that underpinned the NHS Test and Trace App.

 Our research is organised into four sub-themes: